threader/PC-Tuning/docs/post-install.md

 - Restart your PC (important).

-- You may establish an internet connection after you have restarted as the Windows Update policies will take effect.
+- You may establish an internet connection after you have restarted as the windows update policies will take effect.

 ## Download Prerequisites